sujay000/lazy-loading/README.md

 Go to the site https://lazy-loading-sujay000.herokuapp.com/ it is cloud deployed on herokuapp

+## Project Setup

+1. Download/clone the repository
+2. Make sure node and npm are installed in your machine
+3. Run `npm install`
+4. Run `node app.js` to start the project.

 ## Running Tests

 To run tests and to see the lazy loading implementation,